Unclear if Virginia Gov. Northam posed in racist yearbook picture, investigation finds

 "While there was an administration liaison in certain years, we have identified no information that indicates that any faculty or administrators edited or censored student photographs or the general contents of the yearbooks," according to the report.

-After refusing to leave office in the face of the brewing scandal, Northam said he would use the remainder of his term advancing issues of race and equality.
+After refusing to leave office in the face of the brewing scandal, and largely staying out of the public eye in February and March, Northam said he would use the remainder of his term to advance issues of race and equality.

-His office did not immediately comment on the results of the investigation.
+In a statement Wednesday, Northam said unequivocally that "I am not in the racist and offensive photo that appears under my name in the 1984 Eastern Virginia Medical School yearbook."

+He again apologized for causing further confusion by initially saying he was in the photo before backtracking.

+"I felt it was important to take accountability for the photo's presence on my page, but rather than providing clarity, I instead deepened pain and confusion," he said, adding, "I am committed to working to build a better and more equitable Virginia for all who call it home."

-Virginia's two other top Democrats have weathered their own political controversies: Lt.
-Gov. Justin Fairfax has been accused of sexual assault by two women, which he denies and said he would not resign over.
-Meanwhile, Attorney General Mark Herring has admitted to wearing blackface when he was 19.
+Meanwhile, Virginia's two other top Democrats have weathered their own political controversies: Lt.
+Gov. Justin Fairfax has been accused of sexual assault by two women, which he denies and said he would not resign over, and Attorney General Mark Herring has admitted to wearing blackface when he was in college in the 1980s.

+A Quinnipiac University poll in late February found that a plurality of Virginia voters — including a large majority of black voters — believed that Northam should not step down.